Recommended calculator

 Start with the payment you can protect

 If you can only afford the minimum payment, your first job is to protect the payment you can make.
-That may sound small, but it matters when the budget's already tight.
+That may sound small, but it can prevent late fees, penalty pressure, and a balance that keeps getting harder to manage.

 A payoff plan breaks down quickly when the payment is too aggressive for the month around it.
 You might pay extra on the card, then use the card again for gas, groceries, utilities, or another bill before the next paycheck.
-The extra payment happened, but the balance didn't get a clean chance to move down.
+The extra payment happened, and the balance still did not get a clean chance to move down.

-That's why the first version of the plan should be built around a payment you can repeat.
-Once the account is current and the balance has stopped growing from new charges, you can start testing whether even a small increase changes the path.
+That's why the first version of the plan should be based on a payment you can repeat.
+Once the account is current and the balance has stopped growing from new charges, you can start testing whether even a small increase changes the timeline.

 The minimum can be a short-term holding pattern